joeyGumer/JoJoEngine/README.md

 ------------------------------
 - Move the camera with AWSD.
 - Zoom in/out with the mouse wheel.
-- Left Alt + Right mouse orbit the camera.
+- Left Alt + Left mouse orbit the camera.
 - Press F to focus camera around geometry.

 Menu Options